 When he arrived in Paris, he was arrested again and imprisoned in the Chateau de Vincennes.
 Except for a brief escape to LaCoste and a re-arrest thanks to his ever-resourceful MIL, he spent the next 13 years incarcerated.

-Early in his imprisonment, he successfully appealed the sodomy conviction from Marseille, but his prison sentence was unaffected by the acquittal because the lettre de cachet that actually imprisoned him was still valid.
+Early in his imprisonment, he successfully appealed the sodomy conviction from Marseilles, but his prison sentence was unaffected by the acquittal because the lettre de cachet that actually imprisoned him was still valid.
 So it essentially didn’t matter that he was found not guilty of the sodomy charges.
 That’s an absolutist regime for ya.

 AVERILL: The next year (1779), he was granted permission to use pen and paper, so he renewed his writing career, writing plays, short stories and novels.